Lincoln Park

 Notable Features

-Lincoln Park features Albany's only outdoor non-wading swimming pool, which was constructed in 1930 during the Great Depression.
-The historic pool and its associated bathhouse are listed on both the New York State and National Registers of Historic Places.
+The crown jewel of Lincoln Park has to be Albany's only outdoor non-wading swimming pool, built in 1930 while the Great Depression gripped the nation.
+This isn't just any pool - the historic pool and its bathhouse have earned spots on both the New York State and National Registers of Historic Places.
+Over four generations, more than 60,000 children have learned to swim in these waters - a legacy that continues to make ripples today.

 Community Significance